 Kangaroo care is a way for you to hold and touch your baby that involves skin-to-skin contact.
 It gets its name from the way a kangaroo would hold her baby in her pouch.
-It's a holding technique practiced on newborns (usually preterm infants) where the baby is held skin-to-skin.
+This skin-to-skin holding method is used with newborns (most often preterm babies).